wp-plugins/formidable/readme.txt

 == Changelog ==
 = 2.0 =
-* Move visular form styler to free version
+* Move visual form styler to free version
 * Added multiple emails to free version
 * Added BCC, CC, and reply to options to emails
 * Allow multiple roles to be selected for the permissions on the global settings page